 As is fitting for the man behind Peter Pan, Barrie was especially well-liked by children.
-Even a three-year-old Princess Margaret (the sister of Queen Elizabeth II) fell under Barrie’s spell.
+Even a 3-year-old Princess Margaret fell under Barrie’s spell.
 After the two met, she declared, "He is my greatest friend and I am his greatest friend.”

 Barrie also had many adult friends, including Arthur Conan Doyle, H.G.
 Wells, Robert Louis Stevenson and the explorer Captain Robert Falcon Scott.
 In 1912, at the end of his fatal Antarctic expedition, Scott wrote a letter to Barrie, saying, “I never met a man in my life whom I admired and loved more than you, but I never could show you how much your friendship meant to me.”

-Barrie produced numerous works featuring Peter Pan: The Peter Pan chapters from The Little White Bird were re-released as Peter Pan in Kensington Gardens in 1906.
-Peter and Wendy, a book based on the 1904 play, saw the light in 1911.
-The play itself was published in 1928.
+Barrie produced numerous works featuring Peter Pan: The Peter Pan chapters from The Little White Bird were re-released as Peter Pan in Kensington Gardens in 1906, Peter and Wendy, a book based on the 1904 play, saw the light in 1911 and the play itself was published in 1928.